 Another condition to make your grow legal is that “all cultivated flowering marijuana plants in the possession of a qualifying patient or primary caregiver shall be clearly labeled with the qualifying patient’s name.”
 So, if you’re sharing a grow you’ll have six flowering plants with your name on them, and another six with your cohort’s name on them.
 And if you’re a caregiver you’ll have three sets of plants with three different patient’s names on them.

 Getting Growing in Missouri

 Let’s start out this section by saying that, currently, at the time of writing, there is no legal way to acquire Marijuana seeds or clones in Missouri.
 Missouri law states that after Dec.
 31, 2020, you must obtain seeds or plants from a licensed dispensary.
-In the meantime, between now and the time clones become available, which should be some time in early 2020, you’re on your own.
-Fortunately, there are numerous marijuana seed dealers who will ship to customers in Missouri.
-Google it.

 This may seem like an obvious statement, but there are two ways to grow medical marijuana — indoors and outdoors.
 What’s not obvious to beginners is that there are many ways to grow marijuana both indoors and outdoors.
 You’ll have to do your homework to decide which method is right for you.

 You might not have a choice as to whether to grow indoors or outdoors.
 Maybe you don’t have space indoors or can’t build a closed and locked area outdoors.
 Maybe the only outdoor space you have is a balcony.
 Any number of factors can weigh on your decision as to where and how to grow.